 1. Going off the pill may make you less attracted to your beau.

-It's bizarre to think that going off the pill could change the way you feel about your honey bear, but that's exactly what one 2014 study published in the Proceedings of the National Academy of Science found.
+It's bizarre to think that going off the pill could change the way you feel about your honey bear, but that's exactly what one 2014 study published in the Proceedings of the National Academy of Sciences found.
 The study followed 118 couples who'd met while the women were taking oral contraceptives, and the results showed that women's attraction often changed once she got off the pill.

 Here's the superficial kicker: This was determined largely by how conventionally attractive the dude was.